userfront/guide/all/docs/api.md

 ::::: row
 :::: left

-Users are the user records within your project or within your project's tenants.
+Users are the user records within your account or within your account's tenants.

 You can create, read, update, and delete a user with standard REST operations.